tariusagi/ulcd/README.md

 -b           Turn backlight off.
 -d opt       Run a demo name "opt" (default "all") and ignore all other options.
 -g           Use graphic mode (if supported).
+-z freq      Set LCD communication speed in Hz (if supported) or "-" to revert
+             to default value (1953000, 1.95Mhz).
+A 39.9Mhz (39900000Hz)
+						 frequency was tested working well on a Raspberry Pi Zero W.
+-w usec      Set delay in microsecond between writes to LCD (if supported) or
+             "-" to revert to default value (72).
 -p           Print LCD parameters.
 Text options:
 -f font      Use given font named "font" (if supported).